 Back in the 1950s, trading was reserved for those officially earning a living in the industry.
 Looking at today’s landscape, with its abundance of instruments and options and the online availability of platforms, we wouldn’t be surprised to see the next figure of the stature of Buffet start off as a hobbyist, rising from online trading rather than traditional brokerage circles.
-The wealth of specialised trading and finance advice on the internet, such as this 2020 guide to UK shares, means that those with the time and drive to learn can do so more easily than in previous decades.
+The wealth of specialised trading and finance advice on the internet means that those with the time and drive to learn can do so more easily than in previous decades.

 WARREN BUFFETT’S 30S: MILLIONAIRE STATUS